near/NEPs/specs/Standards/Sould Bound Token/README.md

 Give that our requirements are much striker, we need to reconsider the level of compatibility with NEP-171 NFT.
 There are so many examples where NFT standards are poorly or improperly implemented, adding another standard with differing functionality but equal naming in there will cause lots of misclassifications between NFTs/SBTs, and then recover methods called on NFT contracts, SBTs attempted to be listed on NFT marketplaces and so on.

+CALL FOR ACTION: Shall the events be issued by the registry or by the issuing contract?

+- registry: we query registry, so it makes sense to use registry.
+If we emit the event by the registry, we need to add smart contract argument as a field of the events.
+- issuing contract: all actions, except soul transfer, are initiated through the issuing contract.
+So maybe only `SoulTransfer` event should be emitted by a registry.
+- maybe we should reduce amount of tokens: merge {mint, renew}?
+- maybe we can remove Kill event -- currently it's implicit by the SoulTransfer event... but maybe future use cases will require it?
+- Should we use NEP-171 Mint and NEP-171 Burn (instead of revoke) events?
+If the events will be emitted by registry, then we need new events to include the contract address.
+- Decide if we need to keep memo in the events.

 ## Copyright